TryGhost/docs/content/install/local.md

 * Use `ghost start` to start Ghost (cd into the directory first)
 * `ghost log` views logs
 * Run `ghost ls` from anywhere – lists all running Ghost blogs

+### Debugging
+For troubleshooting and errors, use the site search and [FAQ section](https://docs.ghost.org/faq/) to find information about common error messages.

 ---